joeyb908/book-scraper/readme.md

 This is a prototype project to get more experience in working with and developing an API as well as serve as an introduction to working with webservers and databases.
-The end goal of this project is to create a simple webserver that can be used by others to search for a book from https://www.royalroad.com to pull information such as total views, ratings, tags, and more.
+The end goal of this project is to create a simple webserver that can be used by others to search for a book from [Royal Road](https://www.royalroad.com) to pull information such as total views, ratings, tags, and more.

 ## Setup